pramendra/dotfiles/README.md

 # .dotfiles

+These are my dotfiles.
+Take anything you want, but at your own risk.

+It mainly targets macOS systems, but it works on at least Ubuntu as well.

+# Installation

-## Installation
+## Preinstall

-On a sparkling fresh installation of macOS:
+### On a sparkling fresh installation of macOS:

 ```bash
 sudo softwareupdate -i -a